archi-contribs/database-plugin/README.md

 # database-plugin
-Database export/import plugin that store models in a central PostGreSQL repository
+Database export/import plugin that store models in a central database repository